Is Sexting Legal or Illegal? – Things Parents Should Know

 It doesn't hurt to have reinforcement put in place.
 To back-up the sext pep talks with your teen, you can always have a third eye on your teen's phone to follow up on what's up, right?
 Damn right!
 That's why we look at the perfect software to help you do just that.
 Find out below.

-How can Parents Prevent Sexting from Happening using App?
+Part 5: How Can Parents Prevent Sexting from Happening using App?

 Most of our kids consider their phone their own belongings and refuse to let parents check their phones.
 Or they will delete the sexting messages before they hand over the phone to be examed by their parents.